memakura/seq2sprite/README-en.md

 ### Windows (Use seq2sprite.bat)

+1. Double click `seq2sprite-s2.bat`.
+If you are using Windows 10, you will see a warning message for the first time.
+Click "More info" and then select "Run anyway".
-1. Double click `seq2sprite-s2.bat`, and a folder named `work` will be created. **Wait until the opened (black) window is automatically closed.** If you are using Windows10, `work.sprite2` will also be created, and it can be imported to Scratch 2.
+1. A folder named `work` will be created. **Wait until the opened (black) window is automatically closed.** If you are using Windows10, `work.sprite2` will also be created, and it can be imported to Scratch 2.
 For Scratch 3, run `seq2sprite-s3.bat` and it creates `work.sprite3`.
 1. **Only for Win7, 8, 8.1 users:** Double click `work` folder, select all the files inside, open a menu by right click, and select "Compressed (zipped) Folder" option from the "Send To" options.
-Then, change the name `work.zip` to `work.sprite2` or `work.sprite3` depending on the version of Scratch.
+Then, change the name `work.zip` to `work.sprite2` or `work.sprite3` depending on the version of Scratch, and move the file oudside of the `work` folder.

 ### Mac, Linux, Windows bash (mingw, cygwin, subsystem) (Use seq2sprite.sh)